lbelzile/math80667a/docs/01-introduction.md

 > ensure that experimental units receiving one treatment differ in no systematic way from those receiving another treatment.

-This point also motivates use of **double-blind** procedures (where both experimenters and participants are unaware of the treatment allocation) and use of placebo in control groups (to avoid psychological effects, etc. associated with receiving treatment or lack thereof participants).
+This point also motivates use of **double-blind** procedures (where both experimenters and participants are unaware of the treatment allocation) and use of placebo in control groups (to avoid psychological effects, etc. associated with receiving treatment or lack thereof).

-Randomization is at the core of achieving this goal, and ensuring measurements are independent of one another also comes out as corollary.
+Randomization^[The percentage of participants need not be equiprobable, nor do we need to assign the same probability to each participant.
+However, going away from equal number of people per group has consequences and makes the statistical analysis more complicated.] is at the core of achieving this goal, and ensuring measurements are independent of one another also comes out as corollary.

 ### Variability

 The second point listed by @Cox:1958 is that of the variability of estimator.
-Much of the precision can be captured by the signal-to-noise ratio, in which the effect size is divided by its standard error; both terms will be defined rigourously latter, but the intuition should be that it's easier to detect something when the signal is large and the background noise is low.
+Much of the precision can be captured by the signal-to-noise ratio, in which the difference in mean treatment is divided by its standard error, a form of effect size.
+The intuition should be that it's easier to detect something when the signal is large and the background noise is low.
 The latter is a function of

-(a) the accuracy of the experimental work and measurements apparatus and the intrinsic variability of the phenomenon under study, (b) the number of experimental and observational units, i.e., the sample size and (c) the choice of design and statistical procedures.
+(a) the accuracy of the experimental work and measurements apparatus and the intrinsic variability of the phenomenon under study, (b) the number of experimental and observational units (the sample size).
+(c) the choice of design and statistical procedures.

 Point (a) typically cannot be influenced by the experimenter outside of choosing the response variable to obtain more reliable measurements.
-Point (c) related to the method of analysis, is oftentimes standard unless there are robustness considerations.
+Point (c) related to the method of analysis, is usually standard unless there are robustness considerations.
 Point (b) is at the core of the planning, notably in choosing the number of units to use and the allocation of treatment to the different (sub)-units.

 ### Generalizability